Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 If an example does not include a shell prompt (`>`, `$`, or `#`) then it is the contents of a shell script or the output from a command.

+!!! tip
-**If you `bosh ssh` into a production system and have changed to `root` user then please place a large cowboy hat on your head.
-A big one.
-Everyone needs to know you're a cowboy.**
+    Before changing to `root` user in a production system, please place a large high-crowned, wide-brimmed hat on your head.
+The biggest one you can find.
+Everyone should know you're a cowboy.

 Instead, try changing to the user for the processes you are working on.
 On most BOSH deployments, the convention is to use a user called `vcap`.
 To change from your random `bosh_xxx` user to `vcap`: